Eddie73COB/Repo_At_Taly/ATS Process - New Hire AD account creation/ATS Process - New Hire AD account creation.md

 ![TSM7](TSM7.png)

-- Enter Cost center with the configuration Physical plant number + Department number (Plant 2099 + Department 6120 > Cost Center: 209961201
+- Enter Cost center with the configuration Physical plant number + Department .number (Plant 2099 + Department 6120 > Cost Center: 209961201.
-- Country/Region > United States or Mexico
+- Country/Region > United States or Mexico.
-- edsva-trn-Provisioning Ticket Number > Enter the provisioning ticket number
+- edsva-trn-Provisioning Ticket Number > Enter the provisioning ticket number.
-- edsva-trn-VIPUser > If user is marked as VIP, select the VIP tag
+- edsva-trn-VIPUser > If user is marked as VIP, select the VIP tag.
-- employeeNumber > Type or copy and paste user's employee number from new hire form request
+- employeeNumber > Type or copy and paste user's employee number from new hire form request.
 - Manager > Double click on the field to be populated and then on the three dotted button, search for manager with e-mail.
 Click OK.
-(Make sure DN syntax appears in Value [see below])
+(Make sure DN syntax appears in Value [see below]).
     ![TSM8](TSM8.png)
     ![TSM9](TSM9.png)
-- employeeType > Select *User* for all defined as direct employees and *Contractor* for all others
+- employeeType > Select *User* for all defined as direct employees and *Contractor* for all others.
 - o > The field *o* is destined for the business unit.
-To have it filled just type the number described on the new hire form request on the dropdown menu (shortcut: Type P# and press the *Down* with the your directionl path on your keyboard)
+To have it filled just type the number described on the new hire form request on the dropdown menu (shortcut: Type P# and press the *Down* with the your directionl path on your keyboard).
-- officeLocation > Type office number from new hire form and select correct option from drop down menu.  (shortcut: Type P# and press the *Down* with the your directionl path on your keyboard)
+- officeLocation > Type office number from new hire form and select correct option from drop down menu.  (shortcut: Type P# and press the *Down* with the your directionl path on your keyboard).

 8. Add Properties:

-- General Tab > Verify user's information is correct
+- General Tab > Verify user's information is correct.
 - Address Tab > Fill in physical address from new new hire request form, city, state code only (unless from Mexico) and zip code.

 ![TSM10](TSM10.png)

 - Account Tab > Set *Expiration Date* based on type of employee:
-  - Regular employee > Never
+  - Regular employee > Never.
-  - Contractor > 90 Days
+  - Contractor > 90 Days.
-  - ASC Contractor > Feb 15 of following year (**Note:** Remember to add EXL Desktop Icon in AD for this cases)
+  - ASC Contractor > Feb 15 of following year (**Note:** Remember to add EXL Desktop Icon in AD for this cases).
-  - NTT Contractor > Jan 1 of following year
+  - NTT Contractor > Jan 1 of following year.

   ![TSM11](TSM11.png)